ssotoen/gridlock/src/lib.typ

-/// Floats don’t work correctly when using `layout`, so we calculate
-/// the height of these another way.
-They don’t need a wrapper function,
-/// we’re directly applying the spacing via show rules.
+/// This function deals with the floating figures in your document.
+/// You don’t need to call it manually.
+///
+/// Unfortunately we can’t use ```typc layout()``` here since that messes with the floating.
+/// This means that figures wider than the line width are measured before they are shrunk down to fit,
+/// which results in inaccurate measurements.
+/// To solve this problem, the compiler will remind you to manually set the width of these figures.
+///
+/// - it (content): The figure.
+///
+/// -> content
 #let float-adjustment(it) = context {
   let body-size = measure(it.body).height

-  // Unfortunately we can’t accurately measure images wider than the text column,
-  // so we need to tell the user to manually set the figure body’s width. if it.kind == image {
+  if it.kind == image {
     layout(size => {
       let container-width = size.width